-Yes, but not Exactly.
-We are a limited admissions facility meaning we can only accept animals we have space for and we can adequately care for.
+Yes, but not please continue reading.
+We are a limited admissions facility, meaning we can only accept animals we have space for and we can adequately care for.
 Often times we have waiting lists for the surrender of animal.
 All surrenders require an appointment before being accepted.

 Sometimes we are unable to assist in the way that we would like to due to lack of resources, funds, and space.
 The number of animals we can help depends on the number of animals currently being adopted, the number of volunteers assisting at the shelter and the number of foster homes readily available.

 HHS cannot seize or pick up animals.
-All animals surrendered to HHS require completed paperwork form the surrendering party as well as a requested donation.
-You must be able to deliver the animal to HHS during open admission hours, Tuesday - Friday.
+All animals surrendered to HHS require completed paperwork from the surrendering party as well as a requested donation.
+You must be able to deliver the animal to HHS during admission hours, Tuesday - Friday.